Scoop-Learn/Open-source-curriculam/README.md

 Take some good courses on python and javascript and try to build small projects your preferred language you took This may take some 3 to 4 months
+Some Good courses of python
+1. Complete Python Bootcamp: Go From Zero to Hero in Python 3
+2. 30 Days of Python | Unlock your Python Potential
+3. Complete Python Masterclass
+4. The Python Bible | Everything You Need to Program in Python
+5. Python for Everybody Specialization
+Some Good courses of javascript:

 # Try to master Datastructures and algorithms